sondrele/gatsby-source-google-spreadsheet/README.md

     // The `mapValue(value, key, cell)` function lets you map each cell's value to your need.
     // For example, it can be used to ensure that all strings are trimmed:
     mapValue: value => typeof value === "string" ? value.trim() : value

+    // The `mapKey(key)` function lets you map each cell's key as sometimes the camelcase library does a poor job guessing
+    // the correct key.
+For example special characters and letters outside ascii might get switched to underscore.
+    mapValue: key => key === 'ääöö' ? 'aaoo' : key
   }
 }
 ```